 This course provides an overview of foundations of research design and the uses and interpretation of results.
 Content includes: reviewing the literature, developing research problems/questions; hypothesis testing, experimental, quasi-experimental and other research designs; and evaluating research studies as they relate to evidence-based practice in the health professions.
 The intended outcome is to familiarize students with the evidence-based guidelines associated to clinical outcomes and evidence-based practice.

 Through the completion of a research project, on a topic within the field, this course serves as an essential outcome component to augment the professional development and new learning that occurs in didactic course work and demonstrates the ability of the graduate to make significant contributions to their professions.
 Pre-requisite: must be taken in final semester of program.
 Prerequisite: RSCI780

 An introduction to the ethical and social consequences of collecting, curating, and analyzing data in academia, public and private contexts.
 A socio-technical stance is taken in unpacking issues of algorithmic biases, fairness, transparency, and accountability.
 Additionally, students develop a strong understanding of responsibilities and issues associated with the culture of the sports science field.
 Students will develop an understanding of the importance of effectively and accurately communicate data in sports environments.
 Students will practice building effective work environments and develop innovative training principles through the use of key sport science concepts.

 This course covers the concepts of information technology used in manipulating, storing, and analyzing big data.
 Students gain an understanding of the tools used for statistical analysis, R, Python, and several machine learning algorithms for application in an industry setting.
 Emphasis is on designing, implementing, and developing machine learning algorithms.
-Particular focus is placed on interpretation and visualization of results.
+Focus is placed on interpretation and visualization of results.

 Candidates seeking admission to Lasell University's MS in Applied Sport Science Analytics program should have the following: